 - F3 - Search for a file or a folder

-- F4 - Display the Address bar list in My Computer or Windows Explorer
+- F4 - Display the Address bar list in My Computer/This PC or Windows/File Explorer

 - F6 - Cycle through the screen elements in a window or on the desktop